 In performing these functions, the Act requires the CYPV to pay particular attention to the needs and circumstances of residents who are Aboriginal or Torres Strait Islander, or who have a physical, psychological or intellectual disability.

 Although the functions and structure of the CYPV scheme have been legislated, the scheme has not yet formally commenced.
-The Guardian is currently conducting a trial visiting program to inform the necessary arrangements and resourcing of the CYPV scheme when it is permanently established.
+The Guardian completed a two year trial visiting program in September 2019 to inform the necessary arrangements and resourcing of the CYPV scheme when it is permanently established.
+The final report of the trial program will be available soon.